Eric Young (wrestler): Feud with Bobby Roode (2006–2007)

-At Victory Road, Team Canada joined together in the ring one last time.
+At Victory Road, Team Canada joined in the ring one last time.
 After running through how he felt about each member, Scott D'Amore stopped at Young.
 He then blamed Young for their demise and made him strip of any Team Canada items.
 D'Amore then said that he believed Eric Young would still be fired as he was to blame for Team Canada's end.
 Young then remained in the ring after the others had left and began a secret petition with the fans to keep his job.
 He would soon start being announced as hailing from "An Undisclosed Location".
 Young continued to be worried about his job/employment security, creating his own "Don't Fire Eric" T-shirts for sale.

 Young's paranoia proved warranted yet again as he was fired on the October 5 Impact! after being hit with a golf club by Larry Zbyszko causing Young to lose a "Loser gets fired" match.
 Due to Zbyszko's interference, however, Jim Cornette gave Young a chance to get his job back by facing Zbyszko in a "Loser Gets Fired" match at Bound for Glory.
-Young won and got his job back avoiding the unemployment line in the process.
+Young won and got his job back, avoiding the unemployment line in the process.
 On the Genesis pre-show, Young scored an upset by defeating Team Canada captain Robert Roode.
 This infuriated Roode and on the following Impact!, Roode cut a promo against Young.
 The match started a six-month rivalry between the two.